 TOTP had proved popular enough to merit a Christmas special in 1964, and this was recorded at BBC Television Centre.
 The show went to London again during the summer of 1965, before a permanent move was made on 20th January 1966.

 As mentioned above, the dates that theme music and graphics changed in the 1960s is rather unclear, with different sources offering different information.
 However it appears that the move south coincided with the introduction of a new, guitar-based opening theme tune.
-A new logo and title sequence was introduced, possibly at the same time, featuring close-ups of instruments being played.
+A new logo and title sequence were introduced, possibly at the same time, featuring close-ups of instruments being played.
 The closing credits used a different theme tune, 'Top of the Pops' by the Dave Davani Five.

 Shortly after TOTP moved home, it fell foul of the Musicians' Union, which was opposed to miming, insisting that artists performed live.
 As this proved to be impractical, a compromise was reached - bands due to perform on TOTP would be sent into a studio and given time to recreate their hit single, which they would then mime to on the programme.
 It is claimed that some artists would in fact spend their studio time dossing about, at the end of the session handing the Musicians' Union representative a copy of their original record!